 Seattle Defends Its New High-Earner Income Tax In Court

-Documentary filmmaker Christopher Rufo doesn't make enough money to have to pay Seattle's new high-earners tax, but he still wants to keep Seattle income tax free.
-So much so, he joined around thirty plaintiffs suing the city.
+Documentary filmmaker Christopher Rufo doesn't make enough money to have to pay Seattle's new high-earners tax, but he still wants to keep Seattle income-tax-free.
+So much so, he joined around 30 plaintiffs suing the city.

-On Friday, a trial court judge is scheduled to hear legal challenges to the new city income tax on the wealthy, approved this summer by Seattle City Council to raise revenue for services in a state that does not have an income tax.
+On Friday, a trial court judge is scheduled to hear legal challenges to the city's new income tax on the wealthy, approved this summer by the Seattle City Council to raise revenue for services in a state that does not have an income tax.

-Under the new law, the city taxes income over $250,000 dollars a year for individuals and over $500,000 dollars for couples at 2.25 percent.
+Under the new law, the city taxes income over $250,000 a year for individuals and over $500,000 for couples at 2.25 percent.
 The tax is approved but isn't being collected yet.

 Rufo does not want Seattle to end up like Youngstown, Ohio, one of the cities in his upcoming PBS film on economically depressed American cities.
 His footage of Youngstown, playing on the screen in front of him, shows a backhoe chewing through a white two-story house, reducing it to shards within minutes.